-- 19. (1) The Lands Manager or an enforcement officer may, on reasonable and probable grounds, submit an offence report on behalf of LNIB that a Person has committed or is suspected of having committed an offence, provided that the information has been approved by a prosecutor. - (2) In the prosecutor's review of an offence report and the prosecution of an offence, they must consider: - (a) all relevant information and documents relating to the prosecution; - (b) whether there is a substantial likelihood of conviction of the offence; - (c) the seriousness of the offence; - (d) the values of LNIB; - (e) the integrity and independence of the LNIB enforcement system; and - (f) the public interest. - (3) The prosecutor must perform their duties and exercise their powers in a manner consistent with the overall authority and role of a prosecutor in the administration of justice in British Columbia.
+- 19. (1) The Lands Manager or an enforcement officer may, on reasonable and probable grounds, submit an offence report on behalf of LNIB before a justice of the peace or a court that a Person has committed or is suspected of having committed an offence if the offence report has been approved by a prosecutor. - (2) In the prosecutor's review of an offence report and the prosecution of an offence, they must consider: - (a) all relevant information and documents relating to the prosecution; - (b) whether there is a substantial likelihood of conviction of the offence; - (c) the seriousness of the offence; - (d) the values of LNIB; - (e) the integrity and independence of the LNIB enforcement system; and - (f) the public interest. - (3) The prosecutor must perform their duties and exercise their powers in a manner consistent with the overall authority and role of a prosecutor in the administration of justice in British Columbia.